XTLS/Xray-docs-next/docs/en/config/transports/sockopt.md

   With a pure Go build of Xray, addresses are sorted using a simplified version of RFC 6724, which usually prefers IPv6 when other conditions are equal and does not read `/etc/gai.conf`.
 Most official Xray release builds use this approach; behavior may differ slightly on some operating systems or in downstream builds.
 See [Go's address sorting implementation](https://go.dev/src/net/addrselect.go).

   UDP prefers an IPv4 address from the resolved results and uses IPv6 only if no IPv4 address is available.
 A send failure does not automatically switch to the other address family.
-This also applies when a `Use` strategy falls back to `AsIs`.
 See [Go's UDP address selection implementation](https://go.dev/src/net/ipsock.go).

+  Note that a `Use` strategy may fall back to `AsIs` if resolution fails or the results do not meet the requirements.
+In that case, both TCP and UDP follow the behavior described above.
   :::

 - With any other value, Xray uses its [built-in DNS module](../dns.md) for resolution.
 If no `DNSObject` is configured, system DNS is used.
 If multiple IP addresses match, one is selected randomly by default; when `sockopt.happyEyeballs` is enabled for TCP, the addresses are raced instead.